lhndo/ResHelper/README.md

 The Damping Ratio is automatically computed and displayed in the console and appended to the graph image filename.<br>
 Throughout the process there is no need to connect to the PI by SSH or SFTP.

+### Accel Per HZ

+Note: An experimental [**Accel Per HZ branch**](https://github.com/lhndo/ResHelper/tree/accel_per_hz) is available, which adds the capability of directly setting the "accel_per_hz" value for resonance testing and optionally generates a "damping_ratio" value.

 ## Installation:

 #### 1. Download and install ResHelper Scripts